danieljoachims/piScheduler/README1.md

 __message__  is build in consistence with the pilight configuration and holds `device` and `switch` with state `on/off` with `time` values.

 __switch__  defines the switching of the related 'device' and can be a direct action (on/off) *OR* a string holding on/off state with the time when it has to be issued.
 Multiple actions for the same device can be written with one statement.
-Time can be relative or absolute with the possibility to have *random offset* or relation to *sunrise/sunset*.
+Time can be relative or absolute with the possibility to have *random offset* <u>OR/AND</u> relation to *sunrise/sunset*.

-If date is obmitted from a time value -- which is the 'normal' case -- it's assumed to be 'today'.
-Time values are checked for consistent; time values related to the past of the program execution are ignored, but flagged on the *piSchedule* console output.
+Normally the date is obmitted, so it's assumed to be a 'today' event.
+Time values are checked for consistent; time values related to the past of the program execution are ignored, but flagged on the *piSchedule* console output and written to a log file.
+That log file is named Monday.log ..
+Sunday.log and gets overwritten each week.

 ###DaySchedule
  A daily switching plan can be passed to *'piSchedule.py'*.
 The switch details are stored in a JSON or INI file, it's assumed to be stored in the same directory as *'piSchedule.py'*.